makannew/use-linked-state/README.md

 [Demo and Code](https://makannew.github.io/use-linked-state/)

-In parrent component declare a gateway
+In the parrent component declare a gateway and pass it down to child components
 ```jsx
 import { useStateGateway } from 'use-linked-state'
 const myGateway = useStateGateway('this is initial state')